 Contractual instruments are applicable for this reporting period.

-Renewable electricity purchased with contractual instruments, from supplier Meridian Energy through their Certified Renewable Energy product, with a start date of date of 1st April 2022.
-We are in the process of finalising the agreement with Meridian Energy and will provide an update after the audit once the certifications have been issued.
+Renewable electricity purchased with contractual instruments, from supplier Meridian Energy through their Certified Renewable Energy product, with a start date of date of 1st April 2023.
+These certificates cover Goodman Nominees and its subsidiaries.